RonMcKay/OODRetrieval/README.md

 earlier, if you just want to infer some images without having annotations for them you can use the already written `custom_dataset` in `datasets` in the `configuration.py` file.
 Just change the root path to the directory containing your images and run the scripts.

+3. If you want to filter out specific predicted classes in the `compute_embeddings.py` script, you can define a list `pred_class_selection` within the same file of your dataset class and list all the predicted class indices that should be considered for further processing (see `cityscapes.py` for an example).

 #### How to add your own model